Zeinab Soleimani

-Zeinab Soleimani (زینب سلیمانی; born 1991) is the youngest daughter of Qasem Soleimani, the former commander of the Quds Force of the Iranian Islamic Revolutionary Guard Corps.
-She manages the Qasem Soleimani Foundation International.
+Zeinab Soleimani (زینب سلیمانی; born 1991) is an Iranian political activist who manages the Qasem Soleimani Foundation International.
+She is the youngest daughter of Qasem Soleimani, the former commander of the Quds Force of the Iranian Islamic Revolutionary Guard Corps (IRGC).

 She studied political science at and graduated from Shahid Beheshti University in Tehran, Iran.
 Zeinab was the liaison between Soleimani and the families of Iranian military forces who were killed in the Iran-Iraq War and in wars in Iraq, Syria, and other countries in the region.
 She also traveled with her father to Syria, Iraq, and Lebanon on several occasions.

 Soleimani is subject to sanctions on the Canadian Consolidated Autonomous Sanctions List.

 Personal life

 Zeinab was born in Tehran, Iran, and is the youngest child of Qasem Soleimani, the former commander of the Quds Force of the Iranian Islamic Revolutionary Guard Corps.
 She spoke at her father's funeral, saying: "the families of American soldiers in West Asia will be waiting for the news of the deaths of their children."

-In 2019, after actress Saba Kamali called the "Blue Girl", who self-immolated to protest the Iranian laws banning females from attending sports events and entering stadiums since the Islamic Revolution, more oppressed than Hussein ibn Ali (grandson of the Prophet) and his companions, Zeinab Soleimani reacted strongly on Instagram.
+In 2019, after actress Saba Kamali called the "Blue Girl", who self-immolated to protest the Iranian laws banning females from attending sports events and entering stadiums since the Iranian Revolution, more oppressed than Hussein ibn Ali (grandson of the Prophet) and his companions, Zeinab Soleimani reacted strongly on Instagram.
 Subsequently, Soleimani's Instagram account was blocked.

 Shortly after her father's death, in June 2020, she married Reza Safieddine, the eldest son of Hashem Safieddine, the head of Hezbollah's Executive Council.
 The news of their marriage was first published on Instagram by the sister of Imad Mughniyeh's, the founding member of Lebanon's Islamic Jihad Organization and number two in Hezbollah's leadership.
 Unlike his father and wife, Reza Safieddine avoids interviews with the media and news cameras.
 The timing of their marriage surprised some people in Iran, as marriages are normally avoided in Iran before the first death anniversary of a close family member.